 - Interactive Toys: Invest in toys that stimulate your dog’s brain.
 Puzzle feeders or toys that they have to figure out can keep them busy for hours.

-- Safe Spaces: Create an pet-proofed room or crated area with their bed, toys, and some water when unsupervised.
+- Safe Spaces: It is important to recognize what your dog chews and how much freedom they can have when they are alone, whether for short or extended periods.
+Create an pet-proofed room or crated area with their bed, toys, and some water when unsupervised.
 You can also use baby gates to manage where your pet is allowed.
 This will become their safety zone.
 Safe for them… and safe for your stuff!

 - Training: Use cues like ‘leave it’ or ‘stay’ to instill the ability to stop “bad” behavior when it’s happening.
 Local dog trainers such as Blue Skies Pet Care offer great manners courses.